mboljen/fetchdebian/README.md

 Download Debian installation media files

-## Description

-This script downloads the latest Debian installer image to the current working directory.

 ## Synopsis

 The following command will download the corresponding Debian installer image file to the current working directory.